Below you will find info on the following topics:

 Physical Distancing and Social Connecting

 We will always prioritize pikuach nefesh, the Jewish value and law to care for the preservation of human life above all else.
-Most importantly, we strongly encourage you to practice self-care – get vaccinated, maintain social distance and wear a mask whenever required or appropriate, wash your hands, and pay attention to your mental and physical health.
+Most importantly, we strongly encourage you to practice self-care – get vaccinated, wear a mask whenever required or appropriate, wash your hands, and pay attention to your mental and physical health.
 As required by all California businesses, the Reentry Team has developed our COVID-19 Health and Safety Plan which describes PSC’s phased reentry approach and promotes the health and safety of our employees and congregants.
 If you need support of any kind (a phone call, groceries, a meal, etc.), please reach out to [email protected] and we will make sure that you get the help that you need.
 See section on “Hesed” below for more details.
 Our community is present for each other at this evolving unprecedented time and always.

 In friendship and health,